ellipson-entreprise/doctrine-firebird-driver/README.md

 Firebird driver for the [Doctrine DBAL](https://github.com/doctrine/dbal).

 This library is completely separate (i.e. abstracted away) from the core Doctrine DBAL library.
-I.e. it is fully a **plug-in**.
+I.e. it is fully a **plug-in**, however, it requires **configuration in the PHP code**, contra e.g. YAML configuration in [Symfony](https://github.com/symfony/symfony).

 # Requirements